The Stand-In’s Routine

 Click the toggles to reveal the narrative.

 Getting to your stand-in job 15-30 minutes before your calltime usually gives you plenty of time to get everything you need to get done, done.
-It gives you time to get your voucher, fill it out, get your label, claim color cover from wardrobe, and eat breakfast.
+It gives you time to get your voucher, get your sides, get your label, claim color cover from wardrobe, eat breakfast, and read the scenes.

 Arriving early also gives you a buffer against problems in your commute.
 Believe it or not, you are an integral part of production, and if you are late, you can slow down production.